Amir Yacoby

 Amir Yacoby is a condensed matter physicist and professor at Harvard University.

+Education

+Yacoby got bachelor’s degree in aeronautical engineering and a master’s degree in theoretical physics.
+In 1994, he obtained his PhD at Weizmann Institute of Science under the supervision of Professor Moty Heiblum.

+Career

-In 1994 he obtained his PhD at Weizmann Institute of Science under the supervision of professor Moty Heiblum and was appointed as the Lazaridis Chair in Physics of Institute for Quantum Computing in 2013.
-In March 2014, his group developed a magnetic resonance imaging technology by which nanoscale images can be provided, that could enable researchers to peer into atomic structure of individual molecules.
+In 2006, Yacoby started teaching at Harvard.
+He was appointed as the Lazaridis Chair in Physics of the Institute for Quantum Computing in 2013.
+In March 2014, his group developed a magnetic resonance imaging technology by which nanoscale images can be provided, that could enable researchers to peer into the atomic structure of individual molecules.
 In 2014, Yacoby was named a Fellow of the American Association for the Advancement of Science.